wsuen/PyGotham_Spark_Streaming_demo/README.md

 // with container running, start streaming data docker exec <container_id> python3 bin/TweetRead.py
 ```
+This starts the Twitte firehose, and sends the messages themselves to port 5555.
 At this point, you're reading to start building a streaming app using the included notebook.
 *****